-Today's organizations operate within multi-dimensional cultural settings determined not only by organizational culture but also by global and local cultural environments.
+Today's organisations operate within multi-dimensional cultural settings determined not only by organisational culture but also by global and local cultural environments.

-Against this backdrop, a focus on the identification and development of transcultural commonalities paves the way towards research on new requirements for leadership and management in a globalized world.
-The research program on Transcultural Management Studies, conducted by the Chair of Prof. Josef Wieland, aims at understanding the conditions and determinants of productive transcultural cooperation, focusing on the related organizational and individual learning processes.
+Against this backdrop, a focus on the identification and development of transcultural commonalities paves the way towards research on new requirements for leadership and management in a globalised world.
+The research program on Transcultural Management Studies, conducted by the Chair of Prof. Josef Wieland, aims at understanding the conditions and determinants of productive transcultural cooperation, focusing on the related organisational and individual learning processes.

 A shift in mentality can currently be observed both in society and business.
 Its common denominator is the intensification of normative demands exerted by law, politics and society on companies’ decisions and actions.
 In preventing human-rights abuses, accepting and creating remedy mechanisms, in complying with work and safety regulations, paying living wages, in the consideration of consumer interests and sustainability issues, there are numerous points at which companies are expected to express their social responsibility.
 In light of this discussion, the chair of institutional economics examines the establishement and implementation of management standards concerning the SDGs, CSR, Compliance & Integrity Management and Values Management.
 The research of corporate responsibility examines corporate structures and the participation of stakeholders to enhance learning processes along the entire global value chain.